zaeeeeeem/triobackend/Docs/API Docs/01-Order-Management-API.md

 > 💡 **Note:** In Example 2, the `section` field is omitted.
 The system will automatically use the section from the first item (CAFE).

 > ⚠️ Discount codes are accepted for future compatibility, but the discount service is not wired up yet.
 Orders will currently be created without applying the discount amount even if a code is supplied.

+**Logged-in Checkout Flow**
+1. Frontend obtains a customer access token via `/api/v1/customer-auth/login` (or refresh) and includes it as `Authorization: Bearer <token>`.
+2. UI pre-fills the `customer` object with the authenticated user’s profile, but the body is structurally identical to the guest flow. **The email in the payload must match the authenticated user’s email**; otherwise the API rejects the request.
+3. Backend validates products/pricing, then attempts to connect the order to an existing customer by `customer.email`.
+When the token/email pair matches an account, the order is persisted with `customerId`, `guestOrder=false`, and the customer’s order stats are updated.
+Otherwise the order is stored as a guest order with `guestOrder=true` and a temporary `guestToken`.

 **Validation Rules:**